Fat around the stomach is associated with a host of medical problems

 The good news is that visceral fat does come off - perhaps even preferentially - with weight loss.

-Although the definitive test for visceral fat is a CT or other specialised scan, a waist circumference of more than 35 inches (about 90cm) in women and more than 40 in men indicates an unhealthy amount of visceral fat, said Apovian, an obesity medicine specialist at the Boston University School of Medicine.
+Although the definitive test for visceral fat is a CT or other specialised scan, a waist circumference of more than 90cm in women and more than 102cm in men indicates an unhealthy amount of visceral fat, said Apovian, an obesity medicine specialist at the Boston University School of Medicine.

 By Karen Weintraub © 2017 The New York Times